PrinceDale99/Kryon/README.md

 This project is licensed under the **MIT License**.

 ---

-*Note: This project was developed for SparkFest 2026.*

 ## User Recommendation / Feedback:
 - **Time-Locked Bounties (Refunds)**: Implemented in commit `a46a227`